-As the world slowly awakens from the COVID-19 coma, retailers think of smart ways to revive their businesses.
+As the world is adapting to life in COVID-19, retailers think of smart ways to revive their businesses.
 And obviously, this revival won’t go without AI.
 In retail, a tech boost is not temporary, it is here to stay.

 Stayed afloat but now facing the grim outbreak’s fallout?
 Then it’s the right time to rethink the past processes and go for technology-driven ones.

 What is the future of retail stores?
 A tough question to ask.
 But it’s safe to say that it’ll be disrupted with technology.
 We are not there yet, but AI is already uncovering the wealth of opportunities for the industry.
 The application of AI in retail is diverse.
 Take face recognition.
 Today, the technology is used for multiple purposes – access and authentication, security and safety, customer service and loyalty programs, and so on.
 How does it actually work?
 To identify human faces, face recognition systems scan human facial landmarks (eyes, nose, lips, chin) and curves on a micro-scale.
 Then facial data gets compared to the information in the database in order to find a match.

 Uncover Benefits of Using Face Recognition in Retail

 We consulted our CV experts to get a grasp of tactics to survive the outbreak fallout in retail.
 They tried to guess what the future of retail stores is, and how to walk in it.
 Here’s the technology survival guide from them.

 Face recognition systems with a mask detection feature are getting integrated into retail chains.
 With the COVID-19 not going anywhere, mask detection seems like a perfect solution to keep workers safe.
 Facial recognition software with mask detection is designed to detect the employee’s face and identify whether the mask is on or not.
 If not, the software alerts the manager.
 The solution can also be used at the store entrance to manage the flow of visitors not wearing masks.

 Improve Customer Experience Using AI in Retail